mandraga/upernes/README.md

 T8 indjump   1 displays the adress

+## Build upernes:

+Call:
+make

+That's it for bulding.
 ## Windows installation:

 Since the best snes debuggers are only available on windows, you may be interested in how to install